colemanimhoff/fundamentals/react-redux/README.md

 ### componentDidUpdate

-This lifecyle is called anytime our data changes, via `setState` or when a component receives a new `prop` from it's parent
+This lifecycle is called anytime our data changes, via `setState` or when a component receives a new `prop` from it's parent

 ### componentWillUnmount